brandonkimchi/Thrive/README.md

 # Thrive
-Thrive is a mobile app my group came up with at the CODE_EXP DSTA BRAINHACK 2024 Hackathon
+Thrive is a mobile app my group came up with at the CODE_EXP DSTA BRAINHACK 2024 Hackathon The problem statement given to us was How can technologies be used to make positive impact to mitigate issues of climate change?

 # About
 ### Problem Statement